lassodatasystems/registrant-submitter-php/README.md

 take a look at [lead.json](../master/lead.json), it is an example of the json body you will need to submit.

-note that in your POST request you will need to nclude a custom header
+note that in your POST request you will need to include a custom header

 X-Lasso-Auth: Token={apiKey},Version=1.0